php-vcr/php-vcr.github.io/documentation/_posts/2013-10-20-configuration.md

     \VCR\VCR::turnOn();

 Library hooks can only intercept HTTP requests if PHP-VCR is turned on right after initializing your autoloader, before the actual class to be replaced is loaded.
-Once loaded php-vcr does not have any change to do its' magic and intercept any request and/or response invoked by this class.
+Once loaded php-vcr does not have any chance to do its' magic and intercept any request and/or response invoked by this class.

 ### Request matching